hippospace/aptos-coin-list/README.md

 - `CoinInfo`: contains information about a particular coin, including items such as symbol, logo-url, project-url, coingecko-id, and a set of owner-defined extensions in the form of `SimpleMap<String, String>`.
 - `CoinRegistry`: there is a single `CoinRegistry` globally that contains all registered CoinInfo.
-Only module owner of coin type is allowed to edit its own information in the registry.
+Only module owner of coin type is allowed to edit its own information in the registry. (admins can also edit)
 - `CoinList`: each user can own a `CoinList`, which contains a subset of keys that the user is interested in.

 CoinInfo is maintained exclusively in the CoinRegistry, and each user's CoinList only contains the set of included coin